Checkpoints ON

 Developed by Data West

-Published by Data West
+Published by Data West in 1992

 The Rayxanber series was never popular back in the 90s.
 I guess it was never supposed to be since the first game came out on an obscure system and the second one scared the shit out of people who had trouble coping with its high difficulty.
 Both games essentially followed the same rulebook, down to the last detail of the gameplay, but for the third chapter developer Data West decided to implement something different.
 The result is that while still remaining faithful to the style originated on the FM Towns, Rayxanber III changes the formula a little bit and by doing so delivers an experience that's much more approachable challengewise.
 The R-Type school of horizontal shooting still remains as the main source of inspiration though.